 Like several of the places we visited, the area was a patchwork of privately-owned agricultural land and remnant forest.
 The monkeys are clinging on in the forest and Natalia was working with local landowners to try to reverse land clearing and connect forest patches.
 From what I could gather many were quite receptive.
 Visits like ours, which generate some revenue for the farmers and – I imagine – some pride in the importance of their role in conservation, have to be a good thing.

 Within 30 minutes Natalia had helped us to track down our first Ornate Titis.
 Beautiful things and not shy.
-Shortly after we saw some Common Squirrel Monkeys (the albigena subspecies).
+Shortly after we saw the later split Colombian Squirrel Monkeys (Saimiri albigena).

-And then Elvis spotted a sleeping Brazilian Porcupine.
+And then Elvis spotted a sleeping Amazonian Long-tailed Porcupine.

 Lunch at the finca was delicious.
 After relaxing for a couple of hours we headed back out in the mid afternoon.

 It did not take long to relocate the Ornate Titi Monkeys.
 They seemed very relaxed in their scrappy habitat with one using a barb wire fence to move from bush to bush.